 - Procedure One: SACSCOC procedure associated with a substantive change that requires SACSCOC notification and approval prior to implementation.
 Changes under Procedure One require notification, a prospectus or application, and may involve an on-site visit.
 Source: SACSCOC.

 - Procedure Two: SACSCOC procedure associated with a substantive change that requires SACSCOC notification prior to implementation.
 Source: SACSCOC.

-- Procedure Three: SACSCOC procedure associated with approval of a consolidation/merger.
+- Procedure Three: SACSCOC procedure associated with closing a program, instructional site, branch campus, or institution.
 Source: SACSCOC

 - Significant Departure: A program that is not closely related to previously approved programs at the institution or site or for the mode of delivery in question.
 To determine whether a new program is a significant departure, it is helpful to consider the following questions: